-Your resolution wasn't specific enough.
+Your resolution wasn't specific enough

-Instead, try making your goal specific, like running a particular race you have circled on the calendar or losing 10 pounds by a particular date.
+Try making your goal specific, like running a particular race you have circled on the calendar or losing 10 pounds by a particular date.
 Having a timeline on your resolution is helpful, so think of short-term, medium-term, and long-term benchmarks that will let you know you're on track to achieving your goal.

-You didn’t frame your resolution positively.
+You didn’t frame your resolution positively

-Your resolution isn't about you.
+Your resolution isn't about you

 Another major obstacle people face is making New Year's resolutions that don't reflect what they actually want.
-The biggest culprits are dieting and exercise trends, but it can apply to any number of goals, like a career-related goal inspired by what you think other people expect of you.
+The biggest culprits are dieting and exercise trends, but this can apply to any number of goals, like a career-related goal inspired by what you think other people expect of you.

-Goals need to be made for the individual.
+Goals need to be made specific to the individual.
 Often, people seem to be influenced by their friends, their family, and what they see in society.
-People need to set goals that are for themselves and unique to themselves.
-Goals based on existing skills and circumstances have a higher chance of being completed because they are grounded in reality.
+People generally need to set goals that are unique to them.
+Goals based on existing skills and circumstances have a higher chance of success, because they’re grounded in reality.